 There may be some limitations to the report though which are outlined on page 24 – “This study does not include the assessment of other types of carriers, such as personal bags or bags provided by other retailers.
 The report does not consider behavioural changes or consequences of introducing further economic measures.
 The study does not take into account economic consequences for retailers and carrier bag producers.
 The environmental assessment does not take into account the effects of littering.”

-- Some technology may remove harmful ash and pollutants from emissions, but may leave in CO2 (thisiseco.co.uk)
+Some [incineration] technology may remove harmful ash and pollutants from emissions, but may leave in CO2 (thisiseco.co.uk)

 Economic Considerations When Disposing Of Plastic

-- “… whilst recycling has clear environmental benefits, it’s not always the most economically-favourable choice.
 The relative profitability between recycling and the production of new plastic is strongly determined by oil prices.
-When oil prices are low, it can be cheaper to make raw plastics than to recycle”
+When oil prices are low, it can be cheaper to make raw plastics than to recycle

-- Incineration – if flues, dioxin capture, and other air pollutant or air emission devices aren’t set up or installed on incinerators, air pollution may be an issue for some incineration plants.
+If flues, dioxin capture, and other air pollutant or air emission devices aren’t set up or installed on incinerators, air pollution may be an issue for some incineration plants.
 And, air pollution may impact air quality for humans in some places

 Practical Considerations For Disposing Of Plastic